 Caveats: Some past passengers report they weren't allowed to take scooters or heavier wheelchairs on tenders, essentially confining them to the ship at tender ports.
 Princess does not have a fixed policy about wheelchairs and tenders but, instead, makes decisions on a case-by-case basis, dependent on the passenger, the equipment involved, the weather and sea conditions.

-Special Features: Seven Seas Mariner offers six standard suites (two each in categories D, E and F) with verandahs in prime locations around the atrium area -- so you'll never be far from anywhere you want to go.
-Seven Seas Voyager only has four suites, but two are luxurious Penthouse suites.
+Special Features: Seven Seas Mariner offers six accessible standard suites with verandahs (two each in categories D, E and F) in prime locations around the atrium area, so you'll never be far from anywhere you want to go.
+Seven Seas Voyager and Seven Seas Navigator only have four accessible suites, but two are luxurious Penthouse suites.
 (Although only slightly roomier than standard suites, these accommodations come with butler service.)
-Accessible suites have wider doors, ramps between the living areas and bathrooms, large shower stalls with seats and grab bars.
+Accessible suites have wider doors, ramps between the living areas and bathrooms, and large shower stalls with seats and grab bars.
 The cruise line also appoints one staff member to each guest with a disability to make sure he or she is taken care of in case of an emergency.

 Caveats: These 700-passenger ships only offer a handful of accessible suites, so book early -- especially if you want the prized Penthouse suites.
 There are no walk-in closets in accessible suites on Seven Seas Mariner and no bath tubs in any suite on any ship to offer a satisfying soak.

 Norwegian's Jewel Class, Dawn Class, Breakaway Class and Norwegian Epic

 Why: A 2013 partnership with Special Needs Group (SNG) brought our attention to Norwegian Cruise Line's accessibility resources.
 The line has renewed its effort in this area and has created an online information portal meant to equip disabled cruisers with the information they need prior to travel.